silverstandart/Module_D1/IaaS_cloud/README.md

 * cloud id
 * folder id

-### 2. Create Infrastructure
+### 2. Create Infrastructure in Yandex Cloud
-Yandex Cloud run

 ```sh
 1_IaaS_run.bat
 ```

-As a result you can get these machines
+As a result you can get these machines (as example)
 ```sh
 external_ip_address_vm1 = "51.250.88.39"
 external_ip_address_vm2 = "51.250.87.203"